FIWARE/tutorials.NGSI-LD/docs/iot-agent-json.md

 ```

 In the example the IoT Agent is informed that the `/iot/json` endpoint will be used and that devices will authenticate
 themselves by including the token `4jggokgpepnvsb2uv4s40d59ov`.
-For an UltraLight IoT Agent this means devices will be
+For an JSON IoT Agent this means devices will be
 sending GET or POST requests to:

 ```text